Author: Steve McKenery, Senior VP of Energy Storage, DEPCOM

 As a leading EPC with 4 GWs of utility solar installed in the US, DEPCOM Power leverages deep solar experience to optimize our hybrid PV + BESS systems.
 Drawing upon a solid track-record of PV project execution success, we are your one-source solution partner for both stand-alone and integrated energy storage deployments.
 Visit depcompower.com for more on how we optimize energy storage projects for utilities nationwide.

-Steve McKenery leads DEPCOM’s energy storage business development efforts supporting developers, utilities and IPPs across the US.
+About the author: Steve McKenery leads DEPCOM’s energy storage business development efforts supporting developers, utilities and IPPs across the US.
 With over 30 years in the energy sector, he has led project development and EPC of conventional power generation, renewables and energy storage deploying a variety of technologies including lithium-ion batteries, pumped-storage hydro, and flywheels at Southern California Edison, GE, and 8minute Solar Energy.